ChiZhang666/Voice-Blog-Website/README.md

 ## External Dependencies

 **Document integrations with 3rd Party code or services here.
+Please do not document required libraries. or libraries that are mentioned in the product requirements**

 * Library or service name: description of use
 * Auth0: We use auth0 for login.
 * unpkg.com/wavesurfer.js(https://wavesurfer-js.org/): use it for displaying the sound waves.

+**If there's anything else you would like to disclose about how your project relied on external code, expertise, or anything else, please disclose that here:**

+...
+We learned and borrowed the external code about how to recrod audio and display sound waves.
+Then, we change these code a little bit to fit our template.